 Formatting Your Letter

 - As with any business letter, you should include your contact information.
 Email will automatically include your return internet address and the date.
 However, it is always a good idea to include a phone contact.
 Some people prefer to place this below their signature.
 If you are sending a hard copy, use the traditional format for a business letter.
-Place the date and all your contact information in the left hand corner.
+Place the date and all your contact information in the upper left hand corner.

-- Drop down two spaces after your contact info. place the editor's name, the name of the publisher and address.
+- Drop down two spaces after your contact info. and place the editor's name, the name of the publisher and address.
 (Again, you don't need to do this for email.)
 If your manuscript is unsolicited you may not have the name of a particular editor.
 Many publishers prefer that submissions be addressed to "Submissions Editor" or simply "Submissions."
 In that case your salutation will be "Dear Editor."